A paper by DXC Leading Edge

 Distributed ledger technology (DLT), geospatial technology and internet of things (IoT) provide immutable records and the digital verification of physical environments and objects that strengthen trust.
 Such technologies provide traceability of products and materials, enforcing labor standards and protecting natural resources.
-Additionally, ESG will be served by efforts to improve data metabolism — optimising flows of data around organisations and ecosystems in order to enhance decision making.
+Additionally, ESG will be served by efforts to improve data metabolism — optimizing flows of data around organizations and ecosystems in order to enhance decision making.

 The sustainability cousin to privacy by design and security by design, sustainability by design will see wasteful technological processes made redundant.
-Organisations will increasingly understand and demand that systems have efficient code that does not waste CPU usage, and that the entire technology architecture of the enterprise reduces the impact of the business on the planet.
+Organizations will increasingly understand and demand that systems have efficient code that does not waste CPU usage, and that the entire technology architecture of the enterprise reduces the impact of the business on the planet.

-Organisations will increasingly understand and demand that systems have efficient code that does not waste CPU usage, and that the entire technology architecture of the enterprise reduces the impact of the business on the planet.
+Organizations will increasingly understand and demand that systems have efficient code that does not waste CPU usage, and that the entire technology architecture of the enterprise reduces the impact of the business on the planet.